YaleDHLab/lab-workshops/story-maps/README.md

 [StoryMaps](https://storymaps.arcgis.com/) is a free, open-source platform for combining texts, images, and videos alongside maps (though technically, maps aren't required!).
 In this workshop, we'll discuss the pros and cons of the various templates, offering tips along the way for how you might collect, analyze, and visualize the data that will serve as the basis for your StoryMap.

-## Creating a map from a spreadsheet
+## Step 1: Creating a map from a spreadsheet

 1. Log in to [ArcGIS.com](http://arcgis.com) (see instructions in "Sign in to Story Maps" section below)
 2. Go to the [Web Map Viewer](https://yalemaps.maps.arcgis.com/home/webmap/viewer.html?useExisting=1)